 Time Crunching and Stifled Muses

 Which leads to the second way in which time crunching as standard practice is problematic: there is a relationship between decreased creativity and anxiety.
-At a certain level of distress, the creative process is stalled because you’re preoccupied by stressors.

 For example, financial worries can become so powerful that your thoughts and feelings are devoted to managing the stress, which ironically can keep you from thinking about the ways you might work through those financial worries.
 As a result, your preoccupation with the stress allows the stressor to perpetuate or worsen, so your preoccupation with the stress remains or increases, so the stressor perpetuates or worsens, and the cycle continues until a new condition, behavior, or thinking pattern manifests.